vojtechkral/bard/doc/book/transposition.md

 ### Notation Conversion

-Besides transposition, notation of chords can also be converted using the `!notation` syntax, where `notation` is one of the names of notations listed above, in lower case.
+Besides transposition, the notation system of chords can also be converted using the `!notation` syntax, where `notation` is one of the names of listed above, in lower case.

 This can be used just like transposition (and together with it) as well as for the second line of chords.

-A comprehensive example of transposition and notation conversion to generate a "scale agnostic" second line:
+A comprehensive example of transposition and notation conversion to generate a 'scale agnostic' second line:

 ```Markdown
 # Wild Mountain Thyme